 You’ll study both the theory and practical aspects of gaming and experience the whole development process, from initial concepts to programming, testing and publication.
 You'll spend plenty of time in our Games Development Studio, which simulates a commercial working studio and features up-to-date hardware and software.
 We currently have GameMaker, 3DGameStudio, Unreal Tournament 3 Editor, Adobe Flash and Action Script, Java and C++, Microsoft XNA Game Studio, Visual C# Express, Microsoft Visual Studio, Photoshop, GIMP, 3ds Max, Blender, Fusion, Audacity, Second Life and Unity3D.

-We host the annual Brains Eden Gaming Festival, when students from across Britain and Europe compete in teams to build games.
+We host the Brains Eden Gaming Festival, co-organised by local gaming network Games Eden, where students from across Britain and Europe compete in teams to build games and games studios come to spot the latest talent.

 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.